What is the West Kent Health and Care Partnership (HCP)?

-West Kent ICP brings together health and care providers – including hospitals, community care, mental health care, GPs and social care – to plan and deliver services to the people of west Kent and to support them to live healthy lives.
+West Kent HCP brings together health and care providers – including hospitals, community care, mental health care, GPs and social care – to plan and deliver services to the people of west Kent and to support them to live healthy lives.

-The ICP is developing ways of working and strategies for how the health and care partners in the area can best work together to support people living in west Kent.
+It is developing ways of working and strategies for how the health and care partners in the area can best work together to support people living in west Kent.

 - Healthwatch Kent